 What is Stockpile?

-Stockpile is an online brokerage that lets you trade individual stocks, fractional shares, and exchange-traded funds (ETFs).
-All trades are made through the mobile app or desktop platform with zero trading commissions.
+Stockpile is an online brokerage that lets you trade individual stocks, fractional shares, exchange-traded funds (ETFs), and crypto.
+The platform is designed specifically to help parents invest with their children.

 How Does Stockpile Work?

-- Buy and sell shares of stock, ETFs, and fractional shares of both.
+- Buy and sell shares of stock, ETFs, and cryptos.

 - Give the gift of stock to family and friends.

-- Zero-commissions – No commissions or trading fees for buying and selling stocks.
+- Zero commissions – No commissions for buying and selling stocks.

 - Stocks and ETFs – Buy shares in companies you know and enjoy.
 The ETFs offered are managed by experts like Fidelity, Vanguard, and Blackrock.